 If you have address-based data that you wish to map in GIS, you'll need to assign latitude and longitude coordinates to your data so you can plot them as points.
 Baruch affiliates can contact the geospatial librarian for assistance.

 Vector: discrete coordinates and surfaces represented as points, lines, or polygons (areas).
-File formats: shapefiles, geoJSON, KMLs
+Shapefiles, geopacakges, geoJSON

 Raster: continuous surface divided into grid cells of equal size.
-File formats: Geotiff, tiff, JPG
+Geotiff, tif, JPG

 Tables: data tables that contain records for places that can be converted by plotting coordinates or joining identifiers to a vector file.
-File formats: delimited text files, spreadsheets, data tables
+Delimited text files, spreadsheets, database tables

 Geodatabase: collection of vectors, rasters, and tables in a database file.
-File formats: ArcGIS GDB, SQLite, PostGIS
+ArcGIS gdb / mdb, SQLite, PostGIS

 Compressed files: containers that hold several data files.
-File formats: ZIP, TAR.
+ZIP files